Sky1sBloo/gruvbox-dwm-config/README.md

 ## Requirements
  - In order to build dwm you need the Xlib header files.
  - To be able to display fonts, you need to install [Awesome Font](https://archlinux.org/packages/extra/any/ttf-font-awesome/).
  - To be able to modify the status bar, make sure  [xcompmgr](https://wiki.archlinux.org/title/xcompmgr) is installed.
+ - The status bar volume uses *pactl* so you might need to install the `pulse-audio` package or simply remove the line in `dwm-status-bar`.

 ## Installed Patches
  - bar-height-spacing